Workflow Platform for all kinds of business process and approvals

 The following five best practices can help organizations improve the efficiency and effectiveness of their procure-to-pay process:

 A recent Gartner report claims that by 2025, more than 50% of organizations around the world will have a cloud-based procure-to-pay suite in place.
 Cloud-based procurement tools like Kissflow are gaining traction, as organizations learn more about the benefits and cost-saving opportunities of using procurement software.
-Here’s why:
+To learn how here’s a free webinar that you can watch.

 A digital procure-to-pay software routes the purchase request to all the stakeholders and approvers in the right order, eliminating email threads.